NleHope/RAG-chatbot/README.md

 Data stored as embeddings in a FAISS vector database

-Automatic run with cronjob through run.sh for schedule run
+Automatic run with cronjob through run.sh for scheduled run

 Easy to extend with more document types or larger models